cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_DEPLOY_STATUSES`, webhook tool, default "Passed,Fixed", comma separated list, use to set which branches should be deployed.
 - Set `GHA2DB_DEPLOY_RESULTS`, webhook tool, default "0", comma separated list, use to set which travis ci results should be deployed.
 - Set `GHA2DB_DEPLOY_TYPES`, webhook tool, default "push", comma separated list, use to set which event types should be deployed.
-- Set `GHA2DB_PROJECT_ROOT`, webhook tool, no default - You have to set it to where the project repository is cloned (usually $GOPATH:/src/devstats).
+- Set `GHA2DB_PROJECT_ROOT`, webhook tool, no default - you have to set it to where the project repository is cloned (usually $GOPATH:/src/devstats).
 - Set `GHA2DB_PROJECT`, `gha2db_sync` tool to get per project arguments automaticlly and to set all other config files directory prefixes (for example `metrics/prometheus/`), it reads data from `projects.yaml`.
 - Set `GHA2DB_RESETRANGES`, `gha2db_sync` tool to regenerate past variables of quick range values, this is useful when you add new annotations.
 - Set `GHA2DB_REPOS_DIR`, `get_repos` tool to specify where to clone/pull all devstats projects repositories.